thiaa/ta-app/README.md

-# Welcome to my personal portfolio!
+# Welcome to my personal portfolio react project!

+## Intro
+This project is intended to create a single page portfolio to provide both links to my Github account and my LinkedIn profile.
+The essential aspect of this project is to demonstrate my web developement knowledge and skills.

+My goal is to create a React app, host it on Heroku, source control it using Github and touch as many web tools and frameworks as I find interesting.

+The project will be simple as it's final result but will cover some interesting topics.

-This readme me file will describe the project and it's progress
+This readme me file will be used to describe the project, it's progress, and a simple and funny backlog-ticketing system.

+I hope you enjoy it!

+## Backlog
+TA-0
-1 - Let's start by commiting this file
+- let's start by commiting the readme file
+- write intro readme description

-2 - and then I will start a fresh project from a create-react-app template
+TA-1.
+Start a fresh project from a create-react-app template
+- use crate-react-app
+- configure .gitignore
+- clean and delete default templte files
+- organize the app file structure